IvetteMcDermott/SebsStoreToys/README.md

 # **About**
 <br>
-This project had been design to be a B2C e-commerce store.
-The products offered are video games and toys related to mostly.
-It also has a section for news about video games, and events and movies related to, in general useful information for who enjoy of the video games.
-This had been included thinking of expand the experience of the user in the app, seeing us not just as an e-commerce but a place to visit to find extras about their interests and so we can engage loyalty in the clients.
-This news should be keep constantly updating and so inform of new things up through the marketing strategy.<br>
+This project had been designed to be a B2C e-commerce store.
+The products offered are video games and toys related to them mostly.
+It also has a section for news about video games, events and movies related to them, in general useful information for those who enjoy video games.
+This had been included in thinking of expanding the experience of the user in the app, seeing us not just as an e-commerce but also a site to visit to find extras about their interests and so we can engage loyalty in the clients.
+These news should be constantly updating and so inform our clients of new things up through the marketing strategy.<br>
 <br>

 # **Index**